WHO looks at standards in 'uncharted water' of gene editing

-GENEVA (Reuters) - The World Health Organisation (WHO) warned on Monday that gene editing may have “unintended consequences” and said it was establishing a team of experts to set clear guidelines and standards after studying ethical and safety issues.
+GENEVA (Reuters) - The World Health Organization (WHO) warned on Monday that gene editing may have “unintended consequences” and said it was establishing a team of experts to set clear guidelines and standards after studying ethical and safety issues.

 The Chinese government last Thursday ordered a temporary halt to research activities for people involved in the editing of human genes, after a Chinese scientist said he had edited the genes of twin babies.